 - Long distance transport: Our suppliers must ensure that all live animal transportation is kept to a minimum and to avoid long distance transport.
-We specify a maximum transport time of 8 hours - Livestock being kept in close confinement: Our suppliers must avoid the close confinement of all animals including the use of cages, sow stalls, farrowing crates, veal crates, and the tethering of animals. - Routine Surgical Intervention: Our suppliers must avoid routine mutilations such as teeth clipping, tail docking, castration, beak trimming, dehorning and mulesing where possible.
-The use of surgical interventions must only be undertaken to prevent suffering, pain, disease or injury and the use of appropriate pain relief or anaesthetic must be applied. - Inhumane slaughter of animals: In particular, our suppliers must use effective preslaughter stunning - Antibiotics: In addition to compliance with specific legislation protecting consumers from exposure to residues of veterinary medicines, pesticides and environmental contaminants in food, we will work with our supply base to reduce the levels of use of veterinary medicinal products and other pharmacological active substances used to treat animals (e.g. antibiotics) and require that our suppliers develop animal production systems that are not reliant on the routine use of antibiotics for disease prevention.
+We specify a maximum transport time of 8 hours - Long distance transport Poultry: Our suppliers must ensure that all live animal transportation is kept to a minimum and to avoid long distance transport.
+We specify a maximum transport time of 4 hours. - Livestock being kept in close confinement: Our suppliers must avoid the close confinement of all animals including the use of cages, sow stalls, farrowing crates, veal crates, and the tethering of animals. - Routine Surgical Intervention: Our suppliers must avoid routine mutilations such as teeth clipping, tail docking, castration, beak trimming, dehorning and mulesing where possible.
+The use of surgical interventions must only be undertaken to prevent suffering, pain, disease or injury and the use of appropriate pain relief or anaesthetic must be applied. - Inhumane slaughter of animals: In particular, our suppliers must use effective pre-slaughter stunning - Antibiotics: In addition to compliance with specific legislation protecting consumers from exposure to residues of veterinary medicines, pesticides and environmental contaminants in food, we will work with our supply base to reduce the levels of use of veterinary medicinal products and other pharmacological active substances used to treat animals (e.g. antibiotics) and require that our suppliers develop animal production systems that are not reliant on the routine use of antibiotics for disease prevention.
 We have incorporated the Food Industry Initiative on Antimicrobials (FIIA) principles on antibiotics into this policy to avoid the routine use of antibiotics for prophylactics and metaphylactics across all animals in our supply chain.
 We will also ensure that highest priority critically important antibiotics, as defined by European Medicines Agency (EMA), are only used as a last resort, when needed to safeguard animal welfare and no alternative treatment option is available.

-- Avoidance of euthanising bull calves: Premier Foods prohibit the practice of bull calf euthanasia unless necessary in cases of severe injury, disease or to relieve an animal's pain and suffering where it is unfit to travel for slaughter and / or will not benefit from appropriate veterinarian treatment. - Environment Enrichment: Our suppliers must provide specific-species enrichment for animals to encourage natural behaviours.
+- Environment Enrichment: Our suppliers must provide specific-species enrichment for animals to encourage natural behaviours.
 For example, for egg-laying hens this can include perches and pecking substrates, for cattle, brushes, and shade. - Better Chicken Commitment: Premier Foods have committed to achieve the 'Better Chicken Commitment' Goals by 2026.
-We will require all our suppliers of broiler chicken meat to meet the following requirements: - Comply with all EU animal welfare laws and regulations, regardless of the country of production. - Implement a maximum stocking density of 30kg/m2 or less. - Adopt breeds that demonstrate higher welfare outcomes. - Meet improved environmental standards including: - At least 50 lux of light, including natural light. - At least two metres of usable perch space, and two pecking substrates, per 1.000 birds. - On air quality, the requirements of Annex 2.3 of the EU broiler directive - No cages or multi-tier systems. - Adopt controlled atmospheric stunning using inert gas or multi-phase systems, or effective electrical stunning without live inversion. - We will report annually on progress towards this commitment. - Other Inhumane Practices: Our suppliers must have a clear commitment to ending the use of other inhumane practices such as culling of day-old male chicks in egg supply chains by December 2023. - Foie Gras: Premier Foods have a clear commitment that we will not produce or sell products that contain foie gras or purchase meat from birds that have been reared for foie gras.
+We will require all our suppliers of broiler chicken meat to meet the following requirements: - Comply with all EU animal welfare laws and regulations, regardless of the country of production. - Implement a maximum stocking density of 30kg/m2 or less. - Adopt breeds that demonstrate higher welfare outcomes. - Meet improved environmental standards including: - At least 50 lux of light, including natural light. - At least two metres of usable perch space, and two pecking substrates, per 1,000 birds. - On air quality, the requirements of Annex 2.3 of the EU broiler directive - No cages or multi-tier systems. - Adopt controlled atmospheric stunning using inert gas or multi-phase systems, or effective electrical stunning without live inversion. - The Farm Animal Welfare team will report annually on progress towards this commitment.